ponasObuolys/Svetaines-projektas/Roadmap.md

 - **Admin Panel (`/admin`)**: An interface for administrators to manage a catalog of dishes, including adding, updating, and removing items.
 - **TV Display (`/tv`)**: A public-facing page that showcases available dishes in real-time, reflecting updates made through the admin panel.

+**Note**: Authentication will utilize a hardcoded admin login, and all product data will be managed locally within the application state.

 ## Milestones

 ### 1. Project Initialization